COVID-19 (coronavirus) information

 1. Create and review a major academic plan for your first major and have it signed by the appropriate UCSC major advisor.

-2. Make an appointment with the Microbiology major advisor and send the link to your signed academic planning form to microadvising@ucsc.edu.
+3. Make an appointment with the Microbiology major advisor and send the link to your academic planning form (signed by your first major advisor) to microadvising@ucsc.edu.

-3. The Microbiology major advisor will review your major academic plan and will add the Microbiology major courses to your plan, if it is viable to do so per double unit counting, enrollment limitations, and time-to-degree guidelines.
+4. The Microbiology major advisor will review your major academic plan and will assist in planning the Microbiology major coursework for your plan, if it is viable to do so per double unit counting, enrollment limitations, and time-to-degree guidelines.

 More general information on Double Majors may be found on the Registrar Office’s website.